Skip to content

 moments using a Laguerre-series approximation.

-an (infinite) expansion in Laguerre polynomials:
+as an (infinite) expansion in Laguerre polynomials:

 $$ P(n) = \frac{e^{-\rho}}{(DP_n)^2}